ocean525/CANYON_2026/README.md

 All the input files is provided in the zenodo repository as well.

-(1) bathy files (eg. Bathy_L30_W10 is the Control case) (2) initial temperature file for the whole area(T.init for all cases except T.init_Y300 for Y300) (3) grid space files (delXvar, delYvar)
+(1) bathy files (eg. Bathy_L30_W10 is the Control case) (2) initial temperature file for the whole area (T.init for all cases except T.init_Y300 for Y300, they are too big to upload here, it is in the zenodo.)

+(3) grid space files (delXvar, delYvar)
 (4) initial temperature 2-d profile (tRef)